MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 ## Portal UI

 * Update the App Center Portal UI to render properly on mobile browsers.
 The App Center portal was originally designed for desktop browsers; to accommodate mobile browsers, we’ll deliver a series of updates to create a mobile-friendly experience for our customers.
 It won’t come at once, but will get better over time.
+* Upload app icon – Allows App Center users to upload an app icon visible in the App Center portal and notification emails.
+The uploaded app icon overrides the icon extracted from an uploaded build.
+This gives customers a more customizable product and an easier way to distinguish apps in the landing page.

+## Build

+* iOS App Extension Support - Configure, build, and sign an iOS app with app extensions.
+Build and ship robust iOS apps with various app extensions.

 ## Diagnostics